 Robert Sieben BSc, MEd(Ed Admin), MACEL

 Rob Sieben has held a number of administrative positions in a career spanning over thirty years in education.
 He has also worked as a consultant in matters of curriculum delivery, school administration and school network infrastructure.
 He has contributed both nationally and internationally to the understanding of digital learning technologies and his articles on the current research that is shaping paradigm reform have been published by Pearson Education and the Australian Council of Educational Leaders.
+With Dr Brendan Bentley from the University of Adelaide, he presented at the 2018 International Cognitive Load Theory Conference in Beijing on using Cognitive load theory to enhance learning in a minimally-guided STEM-rich activity.
 He is a current member of the SA Branch Executive of the Australian Council for Educational Leaders.

 Rob can be contacted by email at [email protected]